 In 2009, faced with a rapidly growing population and increasing congestion concerns, Kampala began planning a BRT system.
 BRT serving the Greater Kampala Metropolitan Area’s 3 million residents would drastically improve travel times, decrease health risks, and reduce pollution levels.

-Since the project’s inception, ITDP has been working with the Ministry of Works and Transport to review infrastructure designs, service plans, and help create an institutional structure for the project.
-ITDP has also partnered with local organizations, such as the First African Bicycle Information Organization (FABIO), a local NGO empowering Ugandans using bicycles and other non-motorized transportation, to disseminate information about the benefits of BRT to the government and to the public.
+Since the project’s inception, ITDP has been working with the Ministry of Works and Transport and Kampala Capital City Authority to review infrastructure designs, service plans, and create an institutional structure for the project.
+ITDP also has partnered with local organisations such as the First African Bicycle Information Organization (FABIO), a local NGO empowering Ugandans using bicycles and other non-motorised transport, to disseminate information about the benefits of BRT to the government and to the public.